Clinical Trials (PDQ®)

 - Fertile patients must use effective contraception during and for 3 months after the last dose of cixutumumab

 - Patients with a history of diabetes mellitus are eligible provided their blood glucose is within normal range and they are on a stable dietary or therapeutic regimen for this condition

-- No peripheral neuropathy > grade 1 as per CTCAE v 4.0
+- Peripheral neuropathy > grade 1 as per Common Terminology Criteria for Adverse Event (CTCAE) v 4.0

-- No history of or suspected interstitial pneumonitis or pulmonary fibrosis on imaging
+- History of or suspected interstitial pneumonitis or pulmonary fibrosis on imaging

-- No significant uncontrolled cardiac disease within the past 6 months, including any of the following:
+- Significant uncontrolled cardiac disease within the past 6 months, including any of the following: